beaverbuilder/documentation/docs/assistant/overview.md

 #### Colors

-Colors can be selected from the color picker or entered as hexadecimal color values e.g. `#ffffff`.
+Colors can be selected from the color picker or entered as hexadecimal color values.
+For example, `#ffffff`.

 #### Settings